 The Active Life: serving the world through total self-giving to God

-One of the most important calls of the pontificate of John Paul II has been the new evangelization: a commitment that requires enthusiasm, dedication and unity of the whole people of God.
-Priests, religious and laity are summoned to this task, which can only be carried out in authentic communion, respecting the diversity of charisms and vocations.
+One of the most important calls of the pontificate of John Paul II has been the new evangelization: a commitment that requires enthusiasm, dedication, and unity of all the people of God.
+Priests, religious, and lay people are summoned to this task, which can only be carried out in authentic communion, respecting the diversity of charisms and vocations.

-"> “Also in our days religious men and women represent a primary evangelizing and apostolic force in the Latin American continent… The presence of consecrated life is an enormous potential of persons and communities, of charisms and institutions… to permeate cultures, defend human rights and promote people integrally”
+“Even in our day, religious men and women represent a primary evangelizing and apostolic force on the Latin American continent… The presence of consecrated life is an enormous potential of persons and communities, of charisms and institutions… to permeate cultures, defend human rights, and promote the integral development of persons.”

-Religious of Active Life not only witness to the evangelical life, but make it present in the midst of society, bringing the light of Christ where it is most needed.
+Religious of the Active Life not only bear witness to the evangelical life, but make it present in the midst of society, bringing the light of Christ where it is most needed.

-Active Life is defined as the form of religious life in which the members are primarily dedicated to works of charity and apostolate.
-Unlike Contemplative Life, centered on prayer and meditation, Active Life seeks to live the Gospel through concrete actions, following the example of Jesus:
+The Active Life is defined as the form of religious life in which members are dedicated primarily to works of charity and apostolate.
+Unlike the Contemplative Life, centered on prayer and meditation, the Active Life seeks to live the Gospel through concrete actions, following the example of Jesus:

 -